 Dillon County recently adopted a new countywide zoning ordinance and zoning map in February 2007.
 The new ordinance includes the establishment of 13 districts, four of which function as overlay districts to address special situations such as flood protection, agricultural conservation, the airport, and a planned development district.
-The following zoning classifications fall within
+The following zoning classifications fall within the project study area; single family residential, single and two family residential, general commercial, light industrial, and rural.

-17 Scotland County Engineering Office, Personal communication, April 2007.
+17 Jim Blackwell, Scotland County Engineering Office, personal communication, May 27, 2007.